Interview with Marion Burger & Ilan Cohen

 Ilan Cohen: – Exactly.
 It’s a challenge to direct attention in VR.

-I've read an interview in which you told that many people stop to hear.
-They just cannot concentrate on the narration because we live in visual culture.
+I’ve read an interview in which you told that many people stop listening.
+They just cannot concentrate on the narration because we live in a visual culture.

 Did you read about how memory works?
 I’m asking about it because I’m thinking about the structure of “Emperor”.
-There is a session, than: memories from school childhood, college, than adulthood.
+There is a session, and then there are the memories from school childhood, college, adulthood.
 Is there any hidden sense in this seemingly chaotic structure?

-Marion Burger : we did research in neuroscience, but also and especially I observed my father a lot.
-And I often realized that he used words connected to shared memories to talk to me about something specific.
+Marion Burger : We did research in neuroscience, I spent even more time observing my father.
+And I often realized that he used words connected to shared memories to tell me about something specific.

-I became aware of how much our use of words is influenced by personal experiences and the connotations we load them with.
+I became aware just how much our choice of words is shaped by our personal experiences and the connotations we give them.

-In Eempereur, we’re trying to understand who this man is behind the father.
-Who he was before his stroke.
-And with the daughter, we gradually retrace his memories… from his childhood in Vosges on a sled, through his Baccalaureate exm facing a philosophy question, his first parachute jump as a young soldier, the birth of his daughter, her growing up… fast, too fast, their distance and their bond that withers away, through answering machine messages and missed calls… until that day in August when he collapsed.
-The earthquake that shoot everything.
+In Emperor, we’re trying to understand who is the man behind the father.
+Who he was before he had a stroke.
+And with the daughter, we gradually retrace his memories… from his childhood in Vosges on a sled, through his Baccalaureate exam tackling a philosophy question, his first parachute jump as a young soldier, the birth of his daughter, her growing up… fast, too fast, their distance and their bond that withers away, through answering machine messages and missed calls… until that day in August when he had a stroke.
+The earthquake that shook everything.

-The structure of “Emperor” is in 3 parts.
-We retrace the father’s memory and his point of view (in a symbolic and surrealistic way) in the 3rd part.
+The structure of Emperor has three parts.
+In the 3rd part we retrace the father’s memory and his point of view – in a symbolic and surrealistic way.

 Tell me about feedback.
 What people told you after experiencing “Emperor”?